mkondratyev85/raster_tracer/README.md

 ## Usage

-Tracing is enable only if the selected vector layer is in the editing mode.
+Tracing is enabled only if the selected vector layer is in the editing mode.

 The geometry type of the vector layer has to be MultiLineString / MultiCurve.